-Every academic year, the Office of Student Rights and Responsibilities trains new student board members, faculty, and staff to hear student conduct code cases.
-The training includes effective questioning techniques and how to appropriately adjudicate a case (see Student Conduct Training manuals).
+Every academic year, the Office of Student Rights and Responsibilities trains new student conduct board members, faculty, and staff to hear student conduct code cases.
+The training includes effective questioning techniques and how to appropriately adjudicate a case.
 In addition, separate large trainings are conducted as needed (when pool of trained members has lessened) regarding cases involving sexual misconduct.
-This training involves presentations from the Office of General Counsel, Victim Advocate, SRR staff, as well as input from experienced faculty and staff hearing officers.
-Refer to the PowerPoint presentation slides from General Counsel and VAP staff.
-Individual 1:1 trainings and small group trainings are also provided to board members and hearing officers as needed.
+This training involves presentations from the Victim Advocate Program, SRR and Title IX staff.